eflautt/ga-data-science/templates/template-project-readme.md

 - **Submission:**
   - TBD by instructor.

-> Iterate as needed with additional deliverables.
+> _Iterate as needed with additional deliverables._

 ---

 ## TIMELINE
-> Optional: include for multi-part projects
+> Optional: Only need to include for multi-part projects

 | Deadline | Deliverable| Description |
 |:-:|---|---|